-The maximum Week 10 concentrations in the HCT tests for the CoPCs are generally lower than the Golder (2021c) source term values previously used for all COPCs except arsenic in the flotation tailings and cadmium in the gravity tailings (Table 12).
+The maximum Week 10 concentrations in the HCT tests for the CoPCs are generally lower than the Golder (2021c) source term values previously used for all COPCs except arsenic in the flotation tailings and cadmium in the gravity tailings (Table 13).
 Although the maximum concentration for arsenic (0.0835 mg/L) in the Week 10 flotation HCT exceeds the Golder (2021c) source term concentration of 0.0646 mg/L, the average arsenic value across the four samples analysed is less than the concentration used in the Golder (2021c) source term.
-Similarly, the maximum concentration for cadmium (0.00003 mg/L) in the week 10 gravity HCT exceeds the Golder (2021c) source term.
+Similarly, the maximum concentration for cadmium (0.00003 mg/L) in the week 10 gravity HCT exceeds the Golder (2021c) source term concentration of 0.000015 mg/L but the average concentration is less.